wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 L4 tools.
 The borehole thermal resistance evaluated with GHEtool was 0.128 mK/W for all methods, consistent with other values for this parameter.

-.. list-table:: Calculated borefield lengths for test 1a with  a peak load duration of 6 hours and Rb calculated by tool
+.. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and Rb calculated by tool
    :header-rows: 1

    * - Sizing method